sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 - S3 stores data in buckets, which are logical containers for your data.
 - S3 objects are uniquely identified by a key (name) and a version ID (if versioning is enabled).
 - S3 objects can be up to 5 TB in size.
-- S3 offers a variety of storage classes to meet your needs, including Standard, Standard-IA, Glacier, and Glacier Deep Archive.
+- S3 offers a variety of storage classes to meet your needs, including Standard, Standard-IA, Glacier Instant Retrieval, Glacier Flexible Retrieval, and Glacier Deep Archive.
 - S3 can be integrated with a variety of other AWS services, such as Amazon EC2, Amazon CloudFront, and Amazon Lambda.

 Amazon S3 is a powerful tool for storing and retrieving any amount of data.
 It is easy to use and provides a variety of features to help you manage your data securely, reliably, and efficiently.